Mr. Pen Black Grip Tape, 10.6" x 36.4"

 Graphic griptape from a recognized board-sport brand

 Grip tape does not last forever.
 Over time, dust, dirt, and wax from skate parks reduce traction and can make the surface feel slippery.
 You can restore some grip by scrubbing the surface with a wire brush or grip gum, which pulls out embedded debris.
 If the edges begin to lift, gentle heat can reactivate the adhesive so you can press them back down.
-However, once the grit wears smooth or the backing cracks and separates, replacement is the safest option rather than trying to patch failing material.
+However, once the grit wears smooth or the backing cracks and separates, replacement is the safer option rather than trying to patch failing material.
 Storing your scooter in a dry place rather than a damp garage will significantly extend tape life by preventing the adhesive from degrading between rides.

 If you want a proven, no-nonsense sheet that explicitly mentions scooter compatibility and has thousands of verified ratings, the top-ranked all-black options are hard to beat.
 They offer high traction, straightforward installation, and some of the strongest review histories in the category, making them ideal for riders who care more about performance than appearance.
-Riders who want to showcase custom deck graphics should look at the clear variants in our list, which provide solid grip without hiding the artwork underneath; these are especially popular on scooters with decorative decks or brand logos.
+Riders who want to showcase custom deck graphics should look at the clear variants, which provide solid grip without hiding the artwork underneath.
+These are especially popular on scooters with decorative decks or brand logos.
 For younger riders or those who value aesthetics, the printed and patterned two-packs offer a fun way to customize while still delivering bubble-free, waterproof performance.
 If you are covering a non-standard deck or need extra material for other gear, the oversized clear sheet is the most versatile choice and can be cut to fit virtually any platform.
 Finally, budget-conscious shoppers who still want silicon carbide grit and easy trimming will find the value-oriented options perform above their tier, though they may lack the brand recognition of longer-standing names.